 The school will work to encompass careers education and guidance into subjects across the curriculum.
 All teachers will be asked to support the career development of young people in their role and through their subject teaching.
+Teachers with industry experience may play a part in building careers guidance into the curriculum.

-Pupils are expected to study the core academic subjects at GCSE, including English, maths and science.
-Pupils will be informed that if they do not achieve a grade 4 or higher in GCSE maths and English by the end of KS4, they will be required to continue working towards this aim as part of their 16-19 study programme.
-Pupils are also informed about the EBacc before making their choices for GCSE.
+Students are expected to study the core academic subjects at GCSE, including English, maths and science.
+Students will be informed that if they do not achieve a grade 4 or higher in GCSE maths and English by the end of KS4, they will be required to continue working towards this aim as part of their 16-19 study programme.
+Students are also informed about the EBacc before making their choices for GCSE.

-The school will ensure that, by the age of 14, every pupil has had the opportunity to learn how various STEM subjects aid their entry into a wide range of careers and enable them be more effective workers.
-The same will be applied for every pupil in their chosen subjects by the end of their course of study.
+The school will ensure that, by the age of 14, every student has had the opportunity to learn how various STEM subjects aid their entry into a wide range of careers and enable them be more effective workers.
+The same will be applied for every student in their chosen subjects by the end of their course of study.